Loyola University Maryland

 Required Coursework

-• First year fall: CS151 Messina.
+• First year fall: Take CS151 Messina with your cohort.
 Once you are part of the CPaMS program, Messina will work with the CPaMS Director to ensure you are in the correct Messina course.
+In the spring semester you will all take a core course together.

-• Second year fall: CS/MA/PH 200 Opportunities in STEM.
+• Second year fall: CS/MA/ST/PH 200 Opportunities in STEM.
 This course is a one credit seminar course, where you will hear from people working in each of the CPaMS disciplines to help you determine your future path.
 It is graded pass/fail.
-You can see the most recent fall semester seminar’s schedule of events.
+You can see a prior fall semester seminar’s schedule of events.

 • Third year: Interdisciplinary experience to be completed by end of year, and reflection submitted at end of spring semester.
 See the third year webpage for details.